Nutrition Tips for Blue Heelers: Keeping Them Fit and Happy

 Dysplasia

 Hip and elbow dysplasia can be especially uncomfortable for high-energy dogs like Blue Heelers since they love being active.
 It is very important to ensure their joints and bones are properly supported from birth.
 One of the ways you can do this is by finding a dog food with optimized calcium-to-phosphorus ratios.
-These nutrients are required for property bone development from when your Heeler is a puppy, to around 1 year of age.
+These nutrients are required for proper bone development from when your Heeler is a puppy, to around 1 year of age.
 Another way to support their joint health is with foods rich in collagen, chondroitin, and glucosamine like organ meats and bones.
 These nutrients help support the synovial fluid in your dog’s joints, which provide the cushion between them to stabilize and absorb shock from jumping and playing.

 Incorporating chews and treats high in these nutrients is another way to support their bones and joints.
 Green Lipped Mussels and Single Ingredient Chews are a great way to provide targeted relief to your pup and give them a yummy treat.